softlayer/stratos/README.md

 [SoftLayer](http://github.com/zertico/softlayer) is a (unofficial) ruby library to talk to SLAPI, it has high level Ruby models, and its the core of this application, if you're a ruby programmer and want to automate some SoftLayer task, we do **really** recommends you to check it!

-* Twitter bootstrap / Flat UI
+* Twitter bootstrap

-Everybody wants a beautiful interface, so why not use [Flat UI](http://designmodo.github.io/Flat-UI/) it makes beautiful using twitter bootstrap, with well designed components.
+Using twitter bootstrap in the simplest possible way, so it makes easir for you to customize the views.

 * Trailblazer

 As its own description _Trailblazer is a thin layer on top of Rails.
-It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture._, its perfect to isolate business rules, lets isolate them using Operations!
+It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture._, so it makes easier to create the integration layer between Rails and SoftLayer API once we don't use ActiveRecord/ActiveModel.

 ## Contributing